ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes, starting in version 1.0.9.

+## 3.0.3

+- Fix bug in lowest price strategy, when period ends at midnight.
+- Fix labels for hours on, so they do not have leading zero.
+- Fix so source should be visible in output 3.

 ## 3.0.2

-- Bugfix in Lowest Price node
+- Bugfix in Lowest Price node (not successful)

 ## 3.0.1